LaRenegaws/Rails_Blog/README.md

 http://paulzhang.me

-Built personal blog/website using Rails
+Built personal blog/website using Rails <br />
-Implemented Admin console to manage posts
+Implemented Admin console to manage posts <br />
-Used bcrypt gem to securely handle passwords Integrated Disqus for comments and will_paginate for pagination Customized post slugs using friendly-id gem
+Used bcrypt gem to securely handle passwords <br />
+Integrated Disqus for comments and will_paginate for pagination <br />
+Customized post slugs using friendly-id gem <br />
 Designed front-end using HTML, Sass and Bootstrap